 The International Baccalaureate obliges teachers to integrate diversity into the curriculum, and Halcyon ensures that a variety of translated texts are included in English subject units.
 Our teachers are also committed to ensuring that Middle Years Programme students engage equally with studies in both language and literature, as required by the International Baccalaureate.

 Language Acquisition is a compulsory part of both the IB Middle Years Programme and Diploma Programme, providing students with the opportunity to “gain proficiency in an additional language while supporting the maintenance of their mother tongue and cultural heritage.”
-At Halcyon, we offer a choice of Spanish or Mandarin as Language Acquisition subjects to our students at different ‘Phase’ levels to accommodate all abilities, with additional acquisition languages available at Diploma level.
+At Halcyon, we offer a choice of Spanish or Mandarin as MYP Language Acquisition subjects to our students at different ‘Phase’ levels to accommodate all abilities, with French and additional acquisition languages available at Diploma level.

 Middle Years Programme

 In the Middle Years Programme, students develop their knowledge and understanding of either Spanish or Mandarin, enabling them to “recognize and use language as a vehicle of thought, reflection, self-expression and learning in other subjects.”
+Students who speak French at home or who have attended a French school may also enrol in French Club to prepare for taking French at Diploma Level, which is also offered at Halcyon.

 Our teachers build our students’ achievement through activities that require learners to comprehend, create and respond to a variety of spoken, written and visual texts.